5 DIY Natural Beauty Recipes That Use Coffee

 - Once mixed, store your fresh scrub in an airtight container.

-For more information on making your own skincare products or cosmetics, visit our free recipes blog.
+Visit our free recipes blog for more information on making your own skincare products or cosmetics.

 About the Author